myparcelnl/woocommerce/readme.txt

 == Upgrade Notice ==
 = 2.1 =
 **Important!** Version 2.0 was a big update for this plugin, we recommend testing in a test environment first, before updating on a live site!

+= 4.0.0 =
+**Important!** Version 4.0.0 was a big update for this plugin, we recommend testing in a test environment first, before updating on a live site!